 5. A foundation for growth

 A final advantage of employee benefits is that they set your organization's foundation to scale and grow.
-As you hire more employees, having a unique and attractive employee benefits package helps you attract, hire, and keep the best employees.
+As you hire more employees, having a unique and appealing employee benefits package helps you attract, hire, and keep the best employees.

 What benefits are most important to employees?

 That being said, there are benefits employees desire more than others.
-According to a Gallup poll, well-being is the top workplace want among younger employees.
+According to a Gallup poll5, well-being is the top workplace want among younger employees.
 This includes health and wellness perks, as well as flexible work hours.

-Some of the most-desired workplace benefits are:
+Some of the most popular benefit options are:

 - Healthcare benefits